The following manual will present

 worksheets and even chartsheets.
 This assumes that you have basic

-knowledge how to handle openxlsx2
+knowledge how to handle openxlsx2 and are familiar with

-either the default R
+either the default R graphics functions like

-or barplot()
+plot() or barplot() and

-, or with the packages {ggplot2}
+grDevices, or with the packages {ggplot2},

-.
-There are plenty of other
+{mschart}.
+There are plenty of other manuals that cover

-library(openxlsx2) # openxlsx2 >= 0.4 for mschart and rvg support
+library(openxlsx2) # openxlsx2 >= 1.26 for enharter support

 ## create a workbook

-You can include any image in PNG or JPEG format.
+wb <- wb_workbook()You can include any image in PNG or JPEG format.
 Simply open a device

 and save the output and pass it to the worksheet with

-plots similar to how you would
+{ggplot2} plot to workbookYou can include {ggplot2} plots similar to how you would

-.
+include them with openxlsx.
 Call the plot first and

-afterwards use wb_add_plot()
+afterwards use wb_add_plot().

 if (requireNamespace("ggplot2")) {